Stephen-Seo/LevelEditor/README.md

-Note: the program is meant to be started from the terminal/cmd/powershell

-Another Note: the program is licensed under the MIT license.
+Note: the program is licensed under the MIT license.
 It can be found in the src folder. the font used by this program is licensed under the Apache License Version 2.0.
 That can be found in the resources folder.